Most SEOs are focused on the Google Search Console chart showing their website’s crawl budget. You know the one I’m talking about, right?

 Once you authorize all the hosts serving files necessary to render your page, you can start optimizing these resources.

 With a good view of the resources needed to render your website, you can begin the process of optimizing them step by step.
-Consider Googlebot as if it were a browser (it kinda is, and it is Chrome 41).
+Consider Googlebot as if it were a browser (it kind of is, and it is Chrome 41).

 This is definitely a great start to get your crawler budget growing.